 V 4.0 1 st of April, 2016 Transfer of ownership of Unizeto Technologies S.A.
 Asseco Data Systems S.A.
 Adding the information on obligation to maintain certification certificate issued by Unizeto Technologies S.A.
 Asseco Data Systems S.A.
 V 4.1 12 th of April, 2016 Updating CERTUM registry number in the qualified certification services provider registry.
 V 4.2 1 st July, 2016 Adaptation to the requirements of the Regulation UE 910/2014 eIDAS V 4.3 23 rd of December, 2016 Update on legislation.
-26 th June 2017 Adjusting the document to the requirements of RFC 3647.
-Removed information about compliance with WebTrust, Determining the compliance with the eIDAS Regulation.
-V 5.0 Merging Certificate Policy and Certification Practice Statement into the one document.
-Deleting records of key infrastructure or services regulated on country/local level: CERTUM QDA, CERTUM QODA, CERTUM QRRA, CERTUM QACA.
-V 5.1 1 August 2017 Change to the address of Asseco Data Systems S.A.
-29 June 2018 Change of entries in relation to services and their compliance with eIDAS Regulation.
+V 5.0 26 th June 2017 Adjusting the document to the requirements of RFC 3647.
+Removed information about compliance with WebTrust, Determining the compliance with the eIDAS Regulation .
+Merging Certificate Policy and Certification Practice Statement into the one document.
+Deleting records of key infrastructure or services regulated on country/local level: CERTUM QDA, CERTUM QODA, CERTUM V 5.1 1 August 2017 QRRA, CERTUM QACA.
+Change to the address of Asseco Data Systems S.A.
+V 5.2 29 June 2018 Change of entries in relation to services and their compliance with eIDAS Regulation.
 "Signed agreement" was changed to "acceptance of terms of provision".
-V 5.2 Change in the structure of Distinguished Name DN - adaptation to eIDAS requirements.
-V 5.2 Change in the location of the backup center.
+Change in the structure of Distinguished Name DN - adaptation to eIDAS requirements.
+Change in the location of the backup center.
+Change in the location of the backup center.
 Change in the maximal usage period of qualified certificate to 3 years.
 Added possibility of revoking certificate by third parties indicated in the certification request on the basis of entries in dedicated contracts.
-V 5.3 1 October 2018 Change in the maximum time allowed for revocation of certificate V 5.4 27 June 2019 Expanding the catalog of cases resulting in the refusal of certificate issuance V 5.5 26 March 2020 Corrections after eIDAS compliance auditor notes and other editorial changes V 5.6 9 September 2020 Added remote identity verification pathfor subscribers, added editorial corrections V 5.7 December 30 th , 2020 Removal of the possibility of submitting an application for certificate revocation via fax, mail and in person at the Registration Point, adding alternative identity verification paths.
+V 5.3 1 October 2018 Change in the maximum time allowed for revocation of certificate V 5.4 27 June 2019 Expanding the catalog of cases resulting in the refusal of certificate issuance V 5.5 26 March 2020 Corrections after eIDAS compliance auditor notes and other editorial changes V 5.6 9 September 2020 Added remote identity verification path for subscribers, added editorial corrections V 5.7 December 30 th , 2020 Removal of the possibility of submitting an application for certificate revocation via fax, mail and in person at the Registration Point, adding alternative identity verification paths.
 Removal of authorities that are no longer valid - QCA and

 QTSA.
-V 6.0 Corrections after eIDAS compliance auditor notes, change to certificate revocation request path, change to the address of Asseco Data Systems S.A. and other editorial corrections V 6.1 Corrections after eIDAS compliance auditor notes, added new qualified eDelivery service (Qualified electronic registered delivery service is currently being audited in compliance with the eIDAS Regulation and will be made available to subscribers upon receiving of all relevant certificates).
+V 6.0 July 27 th 2021 Corrections after eIDAS compliance auditor notes, change to certificate revocation request path, change to the address of Asseco Data Systems S.A. and other editorial corrections V 6.1 June 1 st 2022 Corrections after eIDAS compliance auditor notes, added new qualified eDelivery service (Qualified electronic registered delivery service is currently being audited in compliance with the eIDAS Regulation and will be made available to subscribers upon receiving of all relevant certificates).
 V 6.2 January 13 th , 2023 Corrections after eIDAS compliance auditor notes.
+V 6.3 February 26 th , 2024 Corrections after eIDAS compliance auditor notes, added mDowód document and polish residence card as documents allowed in identity validation process.
+6.4 July 8 th , 2024 Corrections in connection with the amendment of the eIDAS Regulation.
+6.5 January 9, 2025 Adding provisions regarding new office keys.
+Introducing corrections related to the amendment of the eIDAS Regulation and the Act.